Run the Business Process

 Choose your process instance that was just triggered via the start form.

 Explore different process monitoring options.
 Observe the process instance information, process context which is the actual process data flowing across different activities in the process and the execution logs where you can see entire trace of how the process has been progressing with some basic runtime information of each activity.

-As you can see the process is now waiting for the task to be completed.
-These tasks are generated from the forms that are added in the process and can be accessed via the My Inboxapplication (top-right corner of the screen).
+As you can see the process is waiting for the task to be completed.
+These tasks are generated from the forms that are added in the process and can be accessed via the My Inbox application.

 Notice the Recipients list.
 This is the same as configured in the General section of the Approval Form.
 The task will go into the inboxes of all the recipients.